timpostuvan/prestige-prediction/README.md

 * The PyTorch Geometric dataset used in all analyses is created in `exploration/dataset.py`.
 In the dataset, we provide two approaches to create train/validation/test splits: (1) transductive, and (2) inductive.
 * Additionally, the models that we conduct experiments on are included in `exploitation/models.py`.

-You can read about experiments in our paper [here](https://github.com/vminvsky/nml-project/blob/main/paper.pdf).
+You can read about the experiments in our paper [here](https://github.com/timpostuvan/prestige-prediction/blob/main/paper.pdf).